EDM Festival Packing List 2026: Camping Festival Essentials to Thrive (Not Just Survive)

 These aren’t required, but they quietly make your festival life easier:

-Heavy-duty collapsible wagon (not every festival lets you camp right by your vehicle, know this beforehand).
-More than likely, you'll also need to travel a fair distance to get ice for your cooler a wagon takes less energy to pull along than carrying things.
+Heavy-duty collapsible wagon: Not every festival lets you camp right by your vehicle.
+More than likely, you'll need to travel a fair distance to get ice for your cooler.
+A wagon takes less energy to pull than carrying items.

 Small table and crates for organization